KSF-Media/persona-android-client/docs/UsersApi.md

 ## usersUuidScopeGet

-> Integer usersUuidScopeGet(uuid, authorization, scope)
+> Integer usersUuidScopeGet(uuid, scope, authorization)

 Check if user has valid token for a scope